 Texts repertoire

-Text repertoires in Zambia: song text
+Text repertoires in Zambia: song texts

 Song texts in Chibale are highly contextual, whether it is a new song made specifically for the occasion or an already existing song brought with a certain intention.
 The texts are generally short.
 There is a lot to guess.
 An image or proverb can provide a more enduring meaning than the contextual one only, with the goal of increasing wisdom.

-Text repertoires in Zambia: proverb
+Text repertoires in Zambia: proverbs

 Proverbs are often used in ordinary speech.
 There are many nsoselo.
 In the first part of the 20th century, Doke collected more than 2000 in the Lamba region: “The importance of the proverbs in Lamba life can not be over-estimated.”

-Text repertoires in Zambia: story and myth
+Text repertoires in Zambia: stories and myths

 In former days stories and histories were an important form of text.
 Nowadays they form a minor part of Chibale culture.
 Historical stories, for instance of certain clans, have been forgotten and most of the occasions to tell stories have disappeared.